You are viewing a story from harrypotterfanfiction.com

 ‘Well apart from being a git, he’s still strutting about the castle like he owns it, looking down at everyone else like they’re beneath him.
 I mean did you see the look he gave us; like we we’re total scum.
 Maybe someone should tell him that his side actually lost in the war.
 Fucking arsehole!’
 Ron practically yelled, before downing the rest of the firewhiskey.

-‘Right, let’s get back to this party then,’ Ron said swaying slightly and reaching his hand out to me to help me up, which is a bit rich considering he’s the one who’s swaying kind of dangerously at the top of the stairs.
+‘Right, let’s get back to this party then,’ Ron said swaying slightly and reaching his hand out to me to help me up, which was a bit ironic considering he was the one who was struggling to stand upright.
 I reluctantly let him pull me to my feet, hoping that he didn’t topple and take me with him.

-‘We’ve got some celebrating to do,’ Ron says, pulling me back towards the common room with a new found enthusiasm.
+‘We’ve got some celebrating to do,’ Ron said, pulling me back towards the common room with a new found enthusiasm.
 I couldn’t help but smile as he started dancing his way back into the common room, quickly re-joining the party.
 I caught Harry’s eye as we entered back through the portrait hole and he gave me a thumbs up, mouthing ‘thank you’.
-I gave him a quick nod back and as I make my through the crowds, I push Ron’s words about Malfoy out of my head, put a smile on my face and got ready to enjoy the party.
+I gave him a quick nod back and as I made my through the crowds, I pushed Ron’s words about Malfoy out of my head, put a smile on my face and got ready to enjoy the party.

 A/N- So once again a major thank you to everyone that is reading and an even bigger thanks to everyone who is reviewing.
 I can't believe I have nearly 50 reviews and what I can't believe even more is that people are actually really liking this story.
 It's a major confidence boost for when I'm writing to know that people are actually reading it and liking it.